maitepv87/gif-explorer/README.md

-# React-Fetch-Demo-GiphyAPI
+# React-Fetch-GiphyAPI

 ## Description
-React-Fetch-Demo-GiphyAPI is a testing lab built with **React**, **Material UI**, and **Fetch API**, designed to explore efficient API integration and state management.
+React-Fetch-GiphyAPI is a testing lab built with **React**, **Material UI**, and **Fetch API**, designed to explore efficient API integration and state management.
 This project allows hands-on experimentation with:

 - Fetching GIFs dynamically from the **Giphy API**
 - Managing state using React hooks and reusable logic